theGaryLarson/CFA-Project-Factory/project-factory/incident-resolution-procedures.md

 -   Implementing protective measures and protecting community members from harm,

--   Issuing public transparency reports regarding CNCF Code of Conduct incidents (similar to [transparency reports issued by the Linux Foundation](https://www.linuxfoundation.org/blog/blog/linux-foundation-events-code-of-conduct-transparency-report-2021-event-summary/)).
+-   Issuing public transparency reports regarding CFA Code of Conduct incidents (similar to [transparency reports issued by the Linux Foundation](https://www.linuxfoundation.org/blog/blog/linux-foundation-events-code-of-conduct-transparency-report-2021-event-summary/)).
 Such transparency reports will not disclose the identities of reporters, persons harmed, or witnesses.
 Depending on the resolution of an incident, the accused person might or might not be named in a transparency report or other communication to the community.

 ## Confidentiality Policy

-When the CNCF CoC Committee handles incident response, only members of the CNCF CoC Committee without hard conflicts of interest (see our Conflicts of Interest policy below) will have access to confidential information pertaining to the incident, including the identities of the reporters.
-The CNCF CoC Committee will not disclose the identities or confidential information provided by reporters or persons who were targeted or potentially harmed without their permission, except to a limited number of people on an as-needed basis for investigating and resolving the incident and protecting community members from harm.
-For example, the CNCF CoC Committee might need to disclose certain information about the incident to LF Events Staff in order to arrange for onsite support for a target of harassment, or to an external professional mediator or investigator who is engaged to assist with resolution of the incident.
+When the CFA CoC Committee handles incident response, only members of the CFA CoC Committee without hard conflicts of interest (see our Conflicts of Interest policy below) will have access to confidential information pertaining to the incident, including the identities of the reporters.
+The CFA CoC Committee will not disclose the identities or confidential information provided by reporters or persons who were targeted or potentially harmed without their permission, except to a limited number of people on an as-needed basis for investigating and resolving the incident and protecting community members from harm.
+For example, the CFA CoC Committee might need to disclose certain information about the incident to LF Events Staff in order to arrange for onsite support for a target of harassment, or to an external professional mediator or investigator who is engaged to assist with resolution of the incident.
 Confidential information about incidents will only be shared with individuals who are obligated to similarly maintain the confidentiality of such information.

 In some cases, in order to perform a fair and thorough investigation of a reported incident, it may be necessary to question the accused person about the incident.
-Although the CNCF CoC Committee will not disclose to the accused person who reported the incident or what witnesses have provided information, if only one person or a very small number of people were involved in or witnessed the incident, the accused person may be able to guess their identities.
+Although the CFA CoC Committee will not disclose to the accused person who reported the incident or what witnesses have provided information, if only one person or a very small number of people were involved in or witnessed the incident, the accused person may be able to guess their identities.

-In rare situations, the CNCF CoC Committee may be required to disclose confidential information pertaining to an investigation in order to comply with applicable laws, a subpoena, or court order, or to defend against litigation.
+In rare situations, the CFA CoC Committee may be required to disclose confidential information pertaining to an investigation in order to comply with applicable laws, a subpoena, or court order, or to defend against litigation.

-The Interim CoCC may, in its discretion, disclose the identity of the accused person to CNCF staff, CNCF community leaders, or CNCF community members if the Interim CoCC determines that such disclosure is necessary to protect the community or its members from harm.
+The Interim CoCC may, in its discretion, disclose the identity of the accused person to CFA staff, CFA community leaders, or CFA community members if the Interim CoCC determines that such disclosure is necessary to protect the community or its members from harm.

 ## No Retaliation

-The CNCF community will not tolerate retaliation against community members who report concerns under the CoC in good faith, or who assist in an investigation as witnesses or by providing relevant information.
-Acts of retaliation are themselves violations of the CNCF Code of Conduct.
+The CFA community will not tolerate retaliation against community members who report concerns under the CoC in good faith, or who assist in an investigation as witnesses or by providing relevant information.
+Acts of retaliation are themselves violations of the CFA Code of Conduct.
 If you believe you have been retaliated against, please report it using the reporting process described above.

 ## Conflicts of Interest